-PacketFence is able to locate a device on the network even if the switch port is not managed by PacketFence.
-To use this feature you need to add all the switches in PacketFence and enable SNMP read (switch and PacketFence side) and enable DHCP option 82 in Configuration $\rightarrow$ Network Configuration $\rightarrow$ Networks $\rightarrow$ Network.
-Once enabled, restart the pfdhcplistener and pfmon (or pfcron, if Packetfence version is >= 10.2) services. pfmon (or pfcron, if Packetfence version is >= 10.2) will query via SNMP all the switches to create a map (MAC $<\rightarrow$ switch) pfdhcplistener will parse the DHCP Option 82 and will use the map to resolve the MAC to the switch and will update the locationlog of the device.
+Enable DHCP option 82 in Configuration $\rightarrow$ Network Configuration $\rightarrow$ Networks $\rightarrow$ Network.
+Once enabled, restart the pfdhcplistener and pfmon (or pfcron, if Packetfence version is >= 10.2) services. pfmon (or pfcron) gueries all the switches via SNMP to maintain a map (MAC address $\rightarrow$ switch). pfdhcplistener parses DHCP Option 82 and uses the map to resolve the MAC to the switch while updating the locationlog of the device.